-Surplus Lines Brokers Regulatory Information
+Surplus Lines Brokers

-§ 38.2-4809.1.
-The assessment covers the expense of maintaining the Bureau of the Commission responsible for administering the insurance laws of this Commonwealth.
-The minimum Annual Surplus Lines Brokers Assessment is $300 and is required of every licensed broker even if no business was transacted.
-Failure to file the report and pay the assessment by March 1, will subject you to a penalty of $50 per day from the due date until filed and a 10% late payment penalty.
+Surplus Lines Brokers are required to file the Annual Surplus Lines Brokers Maintenance Assessment Report and pay the appropriate assessment by March 1.
+The minimum Annual Surplus Lines Brokers Assessment is $300 and is required even if no business was transacted.
+Failure to file the report and pay the assessment by March 1 will result in a filing fine of $50 per day from the due date until filed, and a 10% late payment penalty plus interest.

-Renew your SLB License
+Renew My License